 Your mortgage is probably your biggest monthly outgoing.
 If you were unable to work due to accident or illness, you’d still need to make your repayments or you’d risk losing your home.

-There are two main options for protecting yourself: you can either take out protection insurance specifically to cover your mortgage payments or get general income protection insurance (where the payments you would receive could be used for anything).
+There are two main options for protecting yourself: you can either take out protection insurance specifically to cover your mortgage payments or get general income protection insurance (where the payments you would received could be used for anything).